|Bluejacket salutes all shipmates,

 is made to label those that are original and those that are

-used, design, stitch patterns, country of origin, unit history and other
+coloration, borders, company and country of origin, unit history and other

 features to authenticate a patch.
-The only patches that are

-Q. WHERE DOES BLUEJACKET GET THE PHOTOGRAPHS?
+Q. WHERE DOES BLUEJACKET OBTAIN THE PHOTOGRAPHS?

 A. Photographs are attributed to the image creator when known.